Winter Route Parking: Your Guide to Avoiding a Tow with FLO

 Use the app to search an address for an upcoming ban.
 You can also enter your favourite addresses and receive alerts announcing residential parking bans.

 Bans are announced through the Know Your Zone App.
 To park with confidence, be sure to check Know Your Zone before parking and ending any FLO booking.
-If there’s an upcoming or active parking ban, you must move the vehicle to a safe, on-street location with no parking ban.
+If there’s an upcoming or active parking ban in the next 24 hours, you must move the vehicle to a safe, on-street location with no parking ban.
 If a FLO car is parked on a street with a current or upcoming ban, you may be responsible for the associated ticket or tow.

 Making bookings on our app just got a whole lot better!
 Grid search has arrived, and we’re here to walk you through how to use the booking grid.
 If you haven’t had a chance to download the Peg City Car Co-op App yet, you can find it in the App Store or Google Play Store.